GryllsAddons/TurtleZoneCount/README.md

 # TurtleZoneCount

+## Please note that recently TWoW has implemented a severe limit on how you can use the /who command which impacts this addon.

 ## Description
 The addon displays the number of players in your current zone by sending /who commands every minute.
 The addon only retrieves data about the first 49 players that appear in /who.